thegatesdev/AmmoControl/MODRINTH.md

 ## Versions

-Cross Your Bows is currently updated for Minecraft 1.20.6.
+Cross Your Bows is currently updated for Minecraft 1.21.
 The plugin will only support the latest (non-experimental) version, with a small margin.

-**Minecraft 1.21 cannot be supported until Paper finishes work on the item changes!**

 ## Examples